 Real Estate Showings: Appointments Only vs Lockboxes

-When a home goes on the market in MLS and is listed by a real estate broker, statistics report the greatest number of buyer showings occur within the first three weeks of the listing.
+When a home goes on the market in MLS and is listed by a real estate broker, statistics report the greatest number of buyer showings to occur within the first three weeks of the listing.
 A key strategy agents use to get a higher sales price is to expose the home to as many buyers as possible during this time period.
 To show, agents, look for content in the MLS that stipulates how the home is available to be seen by buyers.
-Some of those options include:

 Nobody occupies the home, or the sellers are on vacation.
 In either case, it is OK for the buyer's agent to simply go directly to the home with a buyer and gain entry through the lockbox.

 Generally, the phone number listed in MLS is the sellers.
 The buyer's agent calls and establishes a mutually agreeable arrival time.
 If no one answers the phone, the agent leaves a message and goes directly to the home without further communication attempts, unless the seller calls the agent to reschedule.

 Appointment With Tenant

 In some parts of the country, disturbing tenants requires 24- to 48-hours' notice.
 The phone number listed is the tenant's, and the agent must negotiate an agreeable showing time directly with the tenant.

 There is no lockbox.
 The owner dictates when agents can show according to the owner's whim and schedule.
 The phone number listed is the seller's, and the agent must schedule an appointment in advance.

 Appointment With Listing Agent

 Agents must call and make an appointment with the listing agent who, in turn, calls the seller to make an appointment.
 The listing agent is present when the buyer's agent shows the home.